-Let’s make some homemade Yum Yum Sauce (aka Hibachi sauce), just like they serve at your favorite Japanese Steakhouse.
-The popular pink sauce recipe is easy to make and it is tastier than store bought versions of hibachi steakhouse Yum Yum sauce.
+Let's make some homemade Yum Yum Sauce (aka Hibachi sauce).
+The recipe tastes just like the sauce they serve at your favorite Japanese Steakhouse.
+The popular pale pink sauce recipe is easy to make and it is certainly tastier than store bought versions of hibachi Japanese steakhouse sauce.

 Yum Yum Sauce